nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 -  **Set up [Deep Link Routing]({{base.url}}/getting-started/deep-link-routing)** — send incoming visitors directly to specific content in your app based on the Branch link they opened.
 -  **Set up [Custom Event Tracking]({{base.url}}/getting-started/user-value-attribution#custom-event-tracking)** if you skipped the step above — make in-app activity beyond clicks, installs, and opens — like purchases and signups — available for analysis in the dashboard.

+{% endif %}

 {% elsif page.advanced %}

-{% if page.android or page.cordova or page.titanium or page.xamarin or page.unity or page.react %}
+{% if page.android or page.cordova or page.titanium or page.unity or page.react %}

 ## Troubleshooting Android build errors